 The Thugs, indeed, ran rampant in India until the British colonial period, when the governor-general, Lord William Bentinck, heard of them and made a concerted effort to prevent them from operating along India’s roadways.
 According to this fantastic overview of Thuggee history from NPR’s Code Switch blog, “nearly 4,000 thugs were discovered and, of those, about 2,000 were convicted; the remaining were either sentenced to death or transported within the next six years.”
 The British overlords had successfully eradicated the network; as William Sleeman, Bentinck’s deputy in charge of the effort, proudly declared: “The system is destroyed, never again to be associated into a great corporate body.
 The craft and mystery of Thuggee will not be handed down from father to son.”

 Given all that: Who is a thug?
 Who is not a thug?
-"The thug," the Brown University professor Tricia Rose writes in her book The Hip Hop Wars, "both represents a product of discriminatory conditions, and embodies behaviors that injure the very communities from which it comes."
+“The thug,” Tricia Rose, a professor at Brown University, writes in her book The Hip Hop Wars, “both represents a product of discriminatory conditions, and embodies behaviors that injure the very communities from which it comes.”
 Thugs, in this conception, are both victims and agents of injustice.
 They are both the products and the producers of violence, and mayhem, and outrage.
-So it is fitting that, as the word's history suggests, there is—contrary to Mayor Rawlings-Blake's claims last night—a kind of universality to thuggery.
-Thugs are not necessarily "evil"; thugs are not necessarily opposed to "the will of good"; thugs are not necessarily unsympathetic.
+So it is fitting that, as the word’s history suggests, there is—contrary to Mayor Rawlings-Blake’s claims last night—a kind of universality to thuggery.
+Thugs are not necessarily “evil”; thugs are not necessarily opposed to “the will of good”; thugs are not necessarily unsympathetic.
 Which is another way of saying that thugs are human.
 And, being such, they evolve.
-Mark Twain, in Following the Equator, noted that all of human history, on some level, has found "Thugs fretting under the restraints of a not very thick skin of civilization."
+Twain, in Following the Equator, noted that all of human history, on some level, has found “Thugs fretting under the restraints of a not very thick skin of civilization.”